The opportunity?

 The 2023-25 budget established the $150 million Agricultural Roads Improvement Program (ARIP) to fund projects to improve rural roads, bridges, and culverts, negatively impacting Wisconsin farmers, producers, and the state’s agricultural industry.
 In July 2024, WisDOT announced the first round of funding with Lafayette County, one of 37 projects in 28 counties awarded funding.

 The Town of Fayette will receive $207,000, or 90% of the total project cost, for the $230,000 Gravel Run Road project.
-This will enable improvements on Gravel Road to the standards necessary to support the current level of year-round traffic without spring weight restrictions.
+This funding will enable improvements on Gravel Road to the standards necessary to support the current level of year-round traffic without spring weight restrictions.

 View the $50 million ARIP Round 1 project awards list here.